Blue Peter: 2011–2017

 In January 2011, Barney Harwood was introduced to the programme as replacement for Defries, who had departed in late 2010 after two years.
 Unusually, Harwood was no stranger to Blue Peter viewers, having appeared as a presenter on CBBC for many years, on shows including Prank Patrol and Bear Behaving Badly.

 On 29 March 2011, Blue Peter became the first programme in the UK to broadcast an entire show in 360 degrees on the web.
 Viewers were able to watch the programme via their TVs and simultaneously interact with the television studio in front of and behind the cameras on the website.
 Viewers were also challenged to play a game where they had to find particular crew members and staff dressed up in distinctive costumes.

-The final edition of Blue Peter to broadcast from the BBC's Television Centre in London was broadcast on 28 June 2011, before a move to the BBC's new facilities at Dock10, MediaCityUK.
+The final edition of Blue Peter to broadcast from the BBC's Television Centre in London was broadcast on 28 June 2011, before a move to Dock10 studios, MediaCityUK.
 The set left behind at BBC Television Centre was subsequently purchased and installed at Sunderland University's David Puttnam Media Centre in August 2013.

 When the new series started on 26 September 2011, after the usual summer break, Harwood and Skelton revealed the new look Blue Peter studio along with the new music and title sequence.
 Departed presenter Andy Akinwolere was not initially replaced, and for the first time in 50 years only two presenters remained on the programme.
 The new Blue Peter Garden, located outside the studios, was officially opened by Princess Anne in February 2012.

-From 12 January 2012, Blue Peter has been broadcast all year round (with no break for summer) once a week, its original premiere being on CBBC on Thursdays at 5.45pm, changed to 5.30pm from April 2013 then 5:00 pm from March 2015.
+From 12 January 2012, Blue Peter has been broadcast all year round (with no break for summer) once a week, its original premiere being on CBBC on Thursdays at 5:45pm, changed to 5:30pm from April 2013 then 5pm from March 2015.
 It was usually repeated on Fridays on BBC One, although this ceased in December 2012.
-A repeat airs at 9.00am on Sundays.
+A repeat airs at 9am on Sundays.
 At this time, Levell left to work at BBC Radio 5 Live; he was replaced (initially in an acting capacity) as editor by Ewan Vinnicombe, who had worked on the programme as a producer since 2007.
 The reformatted Blue Peter occasionally also included specials and spin-offs such as "Helen's Polar Adventure" or the Stargazing Live special on other days of the week.